 DePalma, Lindsay.
 “Gendered Passion: The Passion Paradigm, Emotional Cultures, and the Language of Love at Work.”
 (In preparation for Administrative Science Quarterly).

 DePalma, Lindsay.
 “Institutional Benefits and Individual Burdens of the Passion Paradigm: Comparative Evidence from Engineers, Graphic Designers, and Nurses.”
 (In preparation for Work and Occupations).

-This Fall 2019 I am conducting interviews and analyzing survey data and curriculum maps to identify and address academic gaps, redundancies, and misalignments in the Sociology program.
+After analyzing survey data and curriculum maps, I produced an internal report for the Department of Sociology and an abridged report for WASC detailing academic gaps, redundancies, and misalignments in the Sociology program.
 Our goals are to propose and get approval for strategies to integrate curriculum and assessment to improve the overall undergraduate program.
-My report will include proposals for both immediate and long-term changes/initiatives.
+My final report includes proposals for both immediate and long-term changes/initiatives.